 Franklin is a favorite character for many kids (including mine) and we love reading about his many exploits.
 His experiences resonate with my kids.
 Franklin Fibs is a great example of a child learning to accept himself and be proud of his unique abilities.
 It’s also a great lesson in being truthful.

 When all the zoo animals want to have a swimming contest, Giraffe decides to sit it out, even though the other animals tease him.
-We soon find out why Giraffe didn’t want to participate, and it’s not for the reasons the other animals thought.
+We soon find out why Giraffe didn’t want to participate — and the reason may surprise you.

 My kids and I love this book.
 Giraffe didn’t let the other animals ruffle him.
 He knew that his particular skills might be needed and he didn’t let peer pressure get to him.
 Because of his level head and courage, the other animals learn to respect him.